Sindhuja-Shanmugam/PivotTable/README.md

 📊 Pivot Function in JavaScript

-This project demonstrates a simple implementation of a **Pivot Table Function** using vanilla JavaScript.
+This project demonstrates a simple implementation of a **Pivot Table Function** using JavaScript.
 It helps transform raw data into a summarized format by grouping and aggregating values — similar to Excel’s pivot table feature.

 🚀 Features